mwinche/each-version/README.md

 `npm install each-version`

 All the usual rules for `npm install` in regards to CLIs apply.
 You can use it as a `dependency` or a `devDependency`.
 You can install it globally.
-You can install locally and use in npm run scripts.
+You can install locally and use it in npm run scripts.
 All the goodies.

 ## Configuration